KonstantinKai/meta-injector/README.md

 ---

 No constructors binding, your service can be as anything that javascript allows (plain objects, functions, primitives, classes, .etc).
-Just create simple `Meta<Type, OptionalCreatorParameters>` description of your service, bind this `meta` to the `Creator<Type>` and use it anywhere.
+Just create simple meta descriptor with `const service1Meta = injector.createMeta<Type>('<optionally descriptive name>')` of your service, bind this `meta` to the with `injector.register(service1Meta, () => Type)` and use it anywhere with `const [service1, service2, service3, service4] = injector.retrieve(service1Meta, service2Meta, service3Meta, service4Meta, /* rest */)`.
 You don't need to remember service alias or service type anymore.

-This lib was created with respect of testability.
-You can override binded `meta` with another implementation of destination services for testing environment or production runtime (only if you known what are you doing) with ability of restoring original implementation.
+## Key features

+- Simplicity
+- Lightweight (800 B gzipped)
+- Typescript friendly
+- Lazy services initialization
+- Services mocking for testing with the ability to restore them on teardown

 ## Motivation